Would you trust a medical system measured by: which doctor would the average Internet user vote for?

 - Response A (Winner): Claims a 9-inch round cake pan is equal in size to a 9x13 inch rectangular pan.

-- Response B (Loser): Correctly identifies the volume difference.
+- Response B (Loser): Correctly identifies the right dimensions.

 - The Result: The user voted for a mathematical impossibility because the answer looked more confident.